RivValtin/ffxivguide/telegraphs.md

 ---
 A list of various commonly-used telegraphs and what they mean, as well as common ways to handle them.
 Most have a common pattern of telegraphing (i.e. warning you about what's going to happen) then actually happening a few seconds later (can be called activating, going off, or resolving).

+There are a huge number of special-case telegraphs.
+While that might seem annoying, they usually works the same as another telegraph on this list and are just visually different.
+The more mechanics you've seen and understand the easier it will get to pick up on these, but the developers add new twists to new fights all the time to keep things interesting.

 ### Acceleration Bombs

 (Screenshot pending, appears as dice counting down over your head.)